MESA research indicates content localization is set for continued growth

 David Millar, Director of Communications at MESA Europe said:

-“With the requirement for localization services continuing to expand, investment in both human resource and technology solutions is increasingly critical to sustain the growth expected.”
+“With the requirement for localization services continuing to expand, investment in both human resource and technology solutions is increasingly critical to sustaining the growth expected.”

 ZOO to help develop EMEA market

 With ongoing growth in media localization – backed by MESA Europe research – expected across the EMEA market, ZOO has partnered with the network of European independent video-on-demand platforms (EuroVoD) to help to bolster training and competitiveness across the sector.

 By listening to VOD service providers and hearing different takes on the industry, challenges being faced and visions of the future, Team ZOO is perfectly placed to offer ground-breaking services for OTT content – meaning a stronger and more productive industry for everyone.